HandBrake/HandBrake-docs/source/docs/en/latest/technical/performance.markdown

 Some encoders are noticeably faster than others.
 Hardware encoders are typically much faster than software encoders, at the expense of some loss in quality and/or larger file sizes.
 In this case, x264 is a clear winner in the balance between speed, quality, and file size.

-The official `Presets` in this test are designed to produce similar quality encodes regardless of the specific encoders used, and as such, this test isn’t an entirely fair comparison of speed.
+The official `Presets` in this test are designed to produce similar quality encodes regardless of the specific encoders used, so this test isn’t an entirely fair comparison of speed.
 Some encodes use quality-based encoding, while others use average bit rate, which prioritizes file size while allowing more variation in quality.
 Additional variables such as filters and audio can also have an impact.

 Let’s compare again with fewer variables.
-Here, we’ve removed the Decomb deinterlacing filter and the audio tracks, and encoded only the video tracks in average bit rate, 2-pass mode.
+Here, we’ve removed the Decomb deinterlacing filter, audio tracks, and Foreign Audio Search, and encoded only video in average bit rate, 2-pass mode.
 We’ve reduced the bit rate to 3000 kb/s to better highlight the efficiency of each encoder in terms of quality related to file size.
 Note that the NVENC hardware encoders only support 1-pass mode.

 | Encoder       | Type     | Encoder Preset | Video Bit Rate       | Encoding Speed | Realtime Speed | Total Bit Rate | Total Size |
 |---------------|----------|----------------|----------------------|----------------|----------------|----------------|------------|